samirettali/blog/content/posts/hosting.md

 This setup can be easily adapted to work with Jekyll or other static website builders, of course there are many other better ways, but this is the one that fits my needs the most.
+It can become really powerful if, for example, you want to plan posts publishing by using `publishDate` option in Hugo and set the Github Action to build your site every hour.

 I hope this will be useful for someone, don't hesitate to contact me for clarifications, thanks for reading!